 You’ll probably have trouble getting access to credit immediately following your bankruptcy.
 Eventually, you’ll start getting approved for loans and credit cards, but your interest rates are likely to be extremely high.

 A new mortgage will probably be out of reach for at least five to seven years from the time you file for bankruptcy.
 Additionally, any employer performing a credit check can see all of these items on your credit report.

 Government agencies can’t legally discriminate against you because of your bankruptcy, but there is no specific rule for privately-owned companies.
 It could be particularly damaging if the job you’re applying for deals with money or any type of financials.
 No matter where you work, though, you can’t be fired from a current employer because of a bankruptcy.

 Should I file bankruptcy?

-There’s no correct answer to this question and it’s ultimately something you’ll need to decide on your own.
+There’s no correct answer to this question.
+It’s ultimately something you’ll need to decide on your own.
 However, there are a few things you can do to make sure you’re making the best decision possible.
 Start by finding a licensed credit counselor to help analyze your individual situation.
 They’ll help you review the guidelines for each type of bankruptcy and determine if you’re even eligible.

 At first glance, filing for bankruptcy may seem like a great way to settle your debts and move on with your life.
 Unfortunately, the process isn’t as simple as filling out a form.
 The effects of bankruptcy will stick with you for years.

-As you begin the evaluation process of whether or not bankruptcy is right for you, there are several considerations to take into account.
+As you begin the evaluation process of whether bankruptcy is right for you, there are several considerations to consider.
 This overview will get you thinking about your situation.
 It will also point you in the right direction for more in-depth resources when you need them.